 However, I didn’t fly into Dubrovnik, I sailed there as part of my small ship cruise!
 You can read more about this adventure in this post on sailing in the Dreamy Dalmatian Coast.

 I didn’t stay in a hotel in Dubrovnik; I slept in my boat in the Port Authority harbour, so I don’t have a personal hotel recommendation, but you could check Booking.com for a hotel bargain.
-The Boutique Hotel Porto looks like it has good ratings and while it’s not in the Old City, is a lot cheaper than more central options.
+Having had a look myself, the Boutique Hotel Porto looks like it has good ratings and while it’s not in the Old City, is a lot cheaper than more central options.

 If you want any more inspiration for where else to do in Croatia, check out my post about the coast and islands of the Dalmatian Coast.